 Important!
 You must have recorded a finish time – in your own full name and date of birth – in all three events in the North Shore Run Series in the current season to qualify for the super-slam.
 A list will be available online for you to make sure your name is on the list.
 If it is not, please use the contact form ASAP.
 Check our facebook page closer to the event for information.

 IF YOUR NAME IS NOT ON THE QUALIFICATION LIST PRIOR TO THE GRAND FINALE – YOU WILL NOT GET A SUPER SLAM MEDAL.

-Running Events have requested the following road closures to assist with the safe and enjoyable operation of the Run the Point event.
+Running Events have requested the following road closures from 7am – 10am to assist with the safe and enjoyable operation of the Run Albany event.

 Important!
 Running Events are indebted to Auckland Transport for their assistance in helping us provide a safe and enjoyable experience for our participants on race day.
-We are especially thankful to the residents and road users of Hobsonville Point for their patience and understanding whilst the event takes place.
+We are especially thankful to the residents and road users of the Albany Civic Park area for their patience and understanding whilst the event takes place.

 Spot Prizes & Merit Awards

 Each event in the series will conclude with a prize ceremony where we will give away thousands of dollars of spot prizes, thanks to our wonderful sponsors.
 Each individual series event will also include a small number of merit awards for the overall winners.
 The Grand Finale will also include an Awards Ceremony where we will acknowledge some of the excellent performances across the series, as well as crowning the latest group of Shore Legends.